wickY26/eslint-plugin-sort-keys-custom-order-fix/README.md

 # eslint-plugin-sort-keys-custom-order-fix

-Fork of eslint rule that sorts keys in objects (https://eslint.org/docs/rules/sort-keys) with autofix enabled
+Fork of eslint rule that sorts keys in objects (https://eslint.org/docs/rules/sort-keys) with a custom order and autofix enabled.

 ## Installation